MuhammedM294/sar_optical_fusion/README.md

 The normalization statistics were computed over the **training set** separately for:

 - Sentinel-1 bands (VV, VH)
-- Sentinel-2 bands (Blue, Green, Red, NIR, SWIR1, SWIR2)
+- Sentinel-2 bands (Blue, Green, Red, NIR)

 The resulting mean and standard deviation arrays are provided in: